swiftlang/swift-evolution/proposals/NNNN-properly-constrained-pats-as-regular-protocols.md

 ```swift
 protocol Foo: PAT where A == Foo { ... }
 ```
-> **_NOTE:_** Although this might seem confusing at first, disallowing this seems unintuitive.
+> **_NOTE:_** Although this might seem confusing at first, allowing this behavior seems more intuitive.
 Protocols already allow properties typed with the protocol itself, therefore we deem this restriction unnecessary.
 Read more at [Alternatives Considered](#alternatives-considered)

 ### Syntax